matteoicardi/LifeInChrist/Confirmation/ResourcesforConfirmation.md

 - Saint *Anne Line and Margaret Clitherow*.
 English Martyrs.
 Their story is connected to Saint Edmund Campion and all the other English Martyrs.
 - Saint *John Bosco and Dominic Savio*.
 Patron saints of youth.
 John Bosco was a priest who devoted his life to the education of young poor people.
 Dominic Savio was one of his students.
 He died when he was only 14 years old.
 - Saint *Charles Lwanga and Saint Kizito*.
 Martyrs of Uganda.
 They were young people who died for their faith.
 - Saint *Josephine Bakita*.
 Patron saint of Sudan.
-She was a slave but she became a nun and a saint.
+She was a slave but she became a nun and a saint.[Free CTS Audiobook](https://www.ctsbooks.org/cts-online/cts-audio/st-josephine-bakhita/)
 - Saint *Gemma Galgani*.
 Patron saint of students.
 She was a mystic and a stigmatist.
 She was only 25 years old when she died.
 [Youtube link](https://www.youtube.com/watch?v=jJfwehSWnCY&list=PLdSm8Th-dr8tgsdEs2DqJr6QQpNGtthUV)
+- Saint Charles De Foucauld.
+Patron saint of the Sahara.
+He was a soldier, a hermit and a martyr.
+[Free CTS Audiobook](https://www.ctsbooks.org/cts-online/cts-audio/charles-de-foucauld/)
+- St Teresa Benedicta of the Cross (Edith Stein).
+She was a German Jewish philosopher, then atheist and finally  converted to Catholicism and became a Carmelite nun.
+She was killed in Auschwitz.
+[Free CTS Audiobook](https://www.ctsbooks.org/cts-online/cts-audio/edith-stein/)

 ## Continue your journey into the Catholic faith